SAP-samples/fsm-extension-sample/docs/ExtensionOnSAP-CP-UI5.md

 ![Consuming shellSDK 2](./assets/ExtensionOnSapCP-UI5/consuming-shellSDK-step2.png)

-- To display some data pulled from SAP Field Service Management, let's change the template view generated within the project.
+- To display some data pulled from SAP Field Service and Asset Management, let's change the template view generated within the project.
 Replace the content in the file ```/ui5extension/webapp/view/View1.view.xml``` with the following code:

 ```xml
 <mvc:View controllerName="ui5extension.controller.View1"